You’ve picked your birthing partner, now it’s time to pick their brains. A bit of pre-labour quizzing will help the birth go better – for both of you

 1. Will you come to antenatal classes with me?

-In order for your birth partner to be your best support, he needs to go through the same learning process as you.
-Reassure him it really won’t be that heavy.
-But, if he still won’t come round to the idea, it may be worth drafting a new recruit as your birthing buddy.
+In order for your birth partner to be your best support, they'll needs to go through the same learning process as you.
+Reassure them it really won’t be that heavy.
+But, if they still won’t come round to the idea, it may be worth drafting a new recruit as your birthing buddy.

 2. Can you help me write my birth plan?